SimonEismann/PerformancePredictionOfDistributedDatabases/README.md

     git clone https://omi-gitlab.e-technik.uni-ulm.de/ds/mowgli-ml-data.git

 ## Dependency Management ##
-This project uses pipenv to manage its dependencies.
-IN order to setup a development environment using pycharm follow these steps:
+To setup a development environment for this project using pycharm and pipenv, follow these steps:

+    TODO